 The Perfect 3-Day Merida Itinerary

 With 3 days to explore Merida you’ll be able to see the best sights that the city has to offer.
 Remember though, a visit to Merida is as much about the culture and the food as it is about visiting museums or cathedrals, although there are plenty of those as well!

 Some of the best places to visit in Merida are found outside the city itself, so be prepared for an active day out visiting Mayan ruins or the beach during your trip to Yucatan’s capital.

-However, before we get to our Merida itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Merida itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 Day 1 in Merida